8 More Common Types of Data Visualization

 Following up on our previous list of 15 Types of Data Visualization, which you can find here, we’ve come up with 8 more types of visualizations that we love and use in our work.
-This new list has examples of traditional ‘data visualisations’ and some that are more visual story telling, UX or design orientated.
-Either way, we think you we think there’s some cool and useful examples of data visualisation.
+This new list has examples of traditional ‘data visualizations’ and some that are more visual storytelling, UX, or design orientated.
+Either way, we think there are some cool and useful examples of data visualization here.

-The go to data visualisation tool for project management for over 100 years (seriously…), the Gantt Chart uses a horizontal bar chart to track tasks of events within a schedule or timeline, with start and end times as linear events.
+The go-to data visualization tool for project management for over 100 years (seriously…), the Gantt Chart uses a horizontal bar chart to track tasks of events within a schedule or timeline, with start and end times as linear events.

 Uses size and prominence to visualize the most used word/s in a group.
 Great for those looking to find patterns quickly within text or keyword research for your digital marketing.

-Used to plot values along a series of seperate axis, starting at the centre and working outwards to represent relative value.
-Usually, it’s used when more than five values need representations and visualisation within on chart.
+Used to plot values along with a series of separate axes, starting at the center and working outwards to represent relative value.
+Usually, it’s used when more than five values need representations and visualization within one chart.
 Often used for sports statistics, budgets.

 Customer Journey Map